imagej/imagej.github.io/_pages/SIOX__Simple_Interactive_Object_Extraction.md

   - **Segmentation**

-{% capture title%}
- Example of SIOX result after initial segmentation
-{% endcapture %}
-{% include thumbnail src='/images/pages/SIOX Segmentation GUI step1.png' title=title %}
+{% include thumbnail src='/images/pages/SIOX Segmentation GUI step1.png' title='Example of SIOX result after initial segmentation'%}

   -
     In order to proceed with the initial segmentation, click on *Segment*.